marlon-be/marlon-csrfscanner/README.md

 Different rules can be added however.
 Spidering is restricted to the domains of the startpages (as defined in the profile)

+Sometimes the same form is repeated on different pages.
+In that case it is only tested once.

 What it doesn't do
 ------------------
 - If on your site, GET requests can cause damage, this tool will not detect that.
 Just never allow GET for non-idempotent requests.